-Don't be the poison center's next statistic.
-Exposure to carbon monoxide can produce headaches, sleepiness, fatigue, confusion and irritability at low levels.
+Carbon monoxide is called the "Silent Killer" because it is a gas that gives no warning - you can't see it, smell it or taste it.
+Exposure to CO can produce headaches, sleepiness, fatigue, confusion and irritability at low levels.
 At higher levels, it can result in nausea, vomiting, irregular heartbeat, impaired vision and coordination, and death.
 During cold and influenza season, symptoms of carbon monoxide poisoning can easily be confused with symptoms of viral illnesses like the common cold and the flu.
+CO poisoning is serious and should be handled as a medical emergency.